adityamulik/Relaxer-App/README.md

 # Relaxer-App
-A Relaxer Application made using vanilla JavaScript and Bootstrap for styling.
+A Relaxer Application made using vanilla JavaScript and basic HTML/CSS.